 Skip to content

 Clients are not just names in a list.
-A client is connected to one hub, has a private connection file, and has permissions.
+A client is connected to one hub, has a setup path, and has permissions.

-Give each client a clear name so you can recognize it later in Dashboard, Permissions, and Live Map.
+Give each connection a clear name so you can recognize it later in Dashboard, Permissions, and Live Map.

-Before creating a client, choose the hub it should connect to.
+Before creating a connection, choose the hub it should use.
 After creation, review permissions and Live Map so the setup is easy to verify.

 • the client is offline or not connected;

-• you cannot connect an app or device;
+• you cannot connect an app, device, browser flow, or Thalovant Voice;

 • the connection file is missing, old, exposed, or called a config file by your team;